Wafaa-Almadhoun/Stepper-motor/README.md

      connected servo motor to outputs 0 in PCA9685

-###  4. servo motor with PCA9685 module  Controlled by using Potentiometer

-     connected SCL in Ardunio to SCL in PCA9685

-     connected SDA in Ardunio to SDA in PCA9685

-     connected GND in Ardunio to GND in PCA9685

-     2-pin screw connector at the top for the servo with 5v power supply

-     connected 5v in Ardunio to VCC in PCA9685

-     connected servo motor to outputs 0 in PCA9685

-     connected Potentiometer signal to A0 in Arduino

-     connected Potentiometer GND to GND in Arduino

-     connected Potentiometer VDD to 5v in Arduino

 ## Block diagram & simulation
 ### 1. Unipolar Stepper with ULN2003 . [see here](https://github.com/Wafaa-Almadhoun/Stepper-motor-using-Arduino-UNO-R3-/blob/main/stepper%20using%20ULN2003.pdsprj)
 ##### Slow - 4-step CW sequence to observe lights on driver board